SAP-samples/btp-secure-development/exercises/ex0/README.md

 ### 3.4.
 Configure Role Collections
 To ensure you have full administrative rights to manage the development tools, assign the following role collections to your identity-provider user admin.

-⚠️ **Note:**
-If your custom IAS admin user is not listed in the users' list, click **Create** to add the user first, ensuring you select your custom Identity Provider from the dropdown.

 1. In the **SAP BTP Cockpit**, go to your **trial subaccount**.
 2. On the left-side menu, navigate to **Security → Users**.
 3. Click your IAS admin-user email to open the details page.